vossstef/tang_nano_20k_c64/README.md

 Copy a *.PRG to your sdcard and rename it to **c64prg.prg** as default boot basic program.<br>
 Prevent PRG load by OSD PRG selection **No Disk** , **Save settings** and **Reset**.<br>

-## Tape Loader (*.TAP)
+## Tape Image Loader (*.TAP)
-A Tape *.TAP file can be loaded via OSD file selection.<br>
+A [Tape](https://en.wikipedia.org/wiki/Commodore_Datasette) *.TAP file can be loaded via OSD file selection.
-In order to start a tape download select CBM Kernal and type: LOAD<br>
+In order to start a tape download select CBM Kernal (mandatory) and type: LOAD<br>
-Tape file is loaded by autoload function as sonn as file selected via OSD.<br>
+The file is loaded automatically as soon as file selected via OSD (no need to press PLAY button).<br>
+Screen will blank for some seconds and then display briefly the filename of the to be loaded file.<br> It will blank afterwards till load completed.
 Copy a *.TAP to your sdcard and rename it to **c64tap.tap** as default boot tape.<br>
 Prevent PRG load by OSD PRG selection **No Disk** , **Save settings** and **Reset**.<br>